+Nine Months Fiscal Year

+Ended Ended

-Consolidated ratios of earnings to fixed Nine Months Ended September, 30 2012 December 31, 2011 December 31, 2010 Fiscal Year Ended December 31, 2009 December 31, 2008 December 31, 2007 charges N/A N/A N/A N/A N/A N/A
+September, 30 2012 December 31, 2011 December 31, 2010 December 31, 2009 December 31, 2008 December 31, 2007

+Consolidated ratios of earnings to fixed

+charges N/A N/A N/A N/A N/A N/A

-For purposes of calculating the ratios in the table above, earnings consist of net loss before income taxes and before adjustment for the net loss attributable to noncontrolling interest plus fixed charges.
+For purposes of calculating the ratios in the table above, earnings consist of net loss before income taxes and before adjustment for the net loss attributable to non-controlling interest plus fixed charges.
 Fixed charges include interest expense on indebtedness and an estimate of the interest expense within rental expense.